 Mesothelioma is currently considered a type of cancer that is difficult to diagnose.

-Finding better detection methods for early diagnosis can potentially change how the disease is addressed and treated in the future.
+Finding better detection methods for early mesothelioma diagnosis can potentially change how the disease is addressed and treated in the future.

 Increasing Mesothelioma Survival Rate